 INTRODUCTION TO DIVERSITY STUDIES...introduces learners to the study of diversity from a local to a global environment using a holistic, interdisciplinary approach.
 Encourages self-exploration and prepares the learner to work in a diverse environment.
 In addition to an analysis of majority/minority relations in a multicultural context, the primary topics of race, ethnicity, age, gender, class, sexual orientation, disability, religion are explored.
-COREQUISITE: Reading placement assessment or equivalent
+Discuss reading academic course support with your Counselor

 INTRODUCTION TO PSYCHOLOGY...introduces students to a survey of the multiple aspects of human behavior.
 It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
 It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
-COREQUISITE: Reading placement assessment or equivalent
+Discuss reading academic course support with your Counselor.

 INTRODUCTORY STATISTICS...prepares students to display data with graphs, describe distributions with numbers perform correlation and regression analyses, and design experiments.
 They use probability and distributions to make predictions, estimate parameters, and test hypotheses.
 They draw inferences about relationships including ANOVA.
-COREQUISITE: Math placement assessment or equivalent AND Reading placement assessment or equivalent
+Discuss math and reading academic course support with your Counselor.

 MANAGERIAL ACCOUNTING...prepares the learner to analyze financial performance; prepare and evaluate budgets; and compare and manage capital.
+PREREQUISITE: 10101111 Accounting 1

 MICROECONOMICS...examines the behavior of individual decision makers, primarily consumers and firms.
 Topics include choices of how much to consume and to produce, the functioning of perfectly and imperfectly competitive markets, the conditions under which markets may fail, and arguments for and against government intervention.
 The student applies the fundamental tools of economics to real world problems.
-COREQUISITE: Reading placement assessment or equivalent
+Discuss reading academic course support with your Counselor.